What amounts Can Be Included In Your Mechanic’s Lien?

 As a result of the Basic Modular case, if the “impact claim” amounts are later successfully disputed, the trial court should only decrease the amount of the lien by the amount of the improperly included “impact claims.”
 If it is proven, however, that the “impact claim” damages were added to the lien amount to defraud the property owner, the court can extinguish the whole lien.
 Until the legislature makes further Lien Law changes or the appellate courts resolve the “impact claim” damage issue, any lien claimant who intends to include “impact claim” damages should consult with competent legal counsel prior to including those sums in the lien claim.

-This article, © 1999, was written by William C. Last, Jr. of .
+This article, © 1999, was written by William C. Last, Jr. of Last & Faoro Attorneys At Law.
 Mr. Last is an attorney who has been specializing in Construction Law for over twenty years.
 Mr. Last also holds a California A&B contractors license.
-If you have any questions Mr. Last can be contacted at 415-764-1990 or by e-mail at [email protected] This bulletin is published periodically to provide general information about current legal issues.
+If you have any questions Mr. Last can be contacted at 650-425-7679 or by e-mail at e-mail at [email protected] This bulletin is published periodically to provide general information about current legal issues.
 If you have a specific legal question or need legal advice, you should contact a competent attorney.